gauravpatil93/complex-answer-retrieval/README.md

 ```
 Gaurav Patil: BM25, BM25+, DIRICHLETS, TFIDF Improved, Text Processing Algorithms and Cachcing
 Colin Etzel : Implemented clustering and work towards integrating with DIRICHLETS (see section "Clustering Implementation")
-Shilpa Dhagat: Entity linking implementation with Tagme using both annotations and metions(spots) and Greedy       interpretation finding algorithm
+Shilpa Dhagat: Entity linking implementation with Tagme using both annotations and metions(spots) for queries and paragraphs and Greedy interpretation finding algorithm
 ```